This post may contain affiliate links. Read the full disclosure here

 - Use as a cleansing oil

-Is Jojoba Oil a Non Comedogenic?
+Is Jojoba Oil Comedogenic?
 Will It Clog Pores?

 Skin acne can be caused by a vast number and range of factors, especially clogged pores.
 And many oils have the ability to clog your pores, which is defined as comedogenic.
 Non-comedogenic ingredients are defined as substances that will not clog pores.